Rod Rosenstein calls impeachment effort ‘extortion’

 “There have been people who have been making threats privately and publicly against me for quite sometime and I think they should understand the Department of Justice is not going to be extorted,” he said speaking at The Newseum’s Law Day event.
 “We are going to do what is required by the rule of law and any kind of threats anybody makes are not going to affect the way we do our job.”

 The House Freedom Caucus, which is chaired by Rep. Mark Meadows, North Carolina Republican, have drafted eight articles of impeachment against Mr. Rosenstein, multiple media outlets reported late Monday.
 Those drafts reportedly accuse Mr. Rosenstein of abusing his authority when he renewed a Foreign Intelligence Surveillance Act (FISA) warrant on Trump campaign aide Carter Page ahead of the 2016 presidential campaign.

 Previous FISA warrants to spy on Mr. Page were signed by former FBI Director James Comey, former FBI Deputy Director Andrew McCabe and former Acting Attorney General Sally Yates along with other Justice Department officials.

-The impeachment draft states that Mr. Rosenstein “failed to enforce multiple laws” including “improper authorization of searches and electronic surveillance” under FISA and failing to act on behalf of the Attorney General by “failing to demonstrate probable cause to believe the targets of surveillance were a foreign power or agents of a foreign power.”
+The impeachment draft states that Mr. Rosenstein “failed to enforce multiple laws” including “improper authorization of searches and electronic surveillance” under FISA and failing to act on behalf of the attorney general by “failing to demonstrate probable cause to believe the targets of surveillance were a foreign power or agents of a foreign power,” the news outlets reported.

-Mr. Rosenstein fired back against the House members.
+Mr. Rosenstein fired back Tuesday.

 “They can’t even resist leaking their own drafts,” he said.
 “I just don’t have anything to say about documents like that, that nobody has the courage to put their name on and that they leak in that way.”

-Members of the conservative caucus told media outlets the impeachment drafts are a “last resort” should Mr. Rosenstein or the Department of Justice stonewall efforts to obtain documents related to the surveillance of Mr. Page.
-It appears the impeachment effort is a warning shot of possible consequences if there is a delay in releasing any FISA documents.
+Members of the conservative caucus told media outlets the impeachment drafts are “last resort” in the event that Mr. Rosenstein or the Department of Justice stonewall efforts to obtain documents related to the surveillance of Mr. Page.
+It appears the impeach effort is a warning shot of possible consequences if there is a delay in releasing any FISA documents.

+“My frustrations about their inability to respond to simple requests could warrant further action,” Mr. Meadows told The Washington Post.

 At least five committees are investigating Justice Department investigations and decisions related to the 2016 campaign and whether department leaders were biased.
-Among the documents sought by Congress are those including details on deliberations about whether or not to charge Hillary Clinton for her use of a private email server and an Inspector General Inspector General determination that Mr. McCabe mislead investigators about a media leak reading a Clinton foundation probe.
+Among the documents sought by Congress are those including deliberations on whether or not to charge former Secretary of State Hillary Clinton for her use of a private email server to conduct official correspondence and an inspector general’s determination that Mr. McCabe mislead investigators about a media leak reading a Clinton foundation probe.

-Some committee chairs, including House Oversight Committee Chairman Trey Gowdy, Republican South Carolina, and House Judiciary Committee Chairman Bob Goodllatte, Republican Virginia, have complained that it has taken the Justice Department too long to comply with the document requests.
+Some committee chairs, including House Oversight Committee Chairman Trey Gowdy, Republican South Carolina and House Judiciary Committee Chairman Bob Goodllatte, Republican Virginia have complained that it has taken the Justice Department too long to comply with the document requests.

-The Justice Department has said that is is complying with the document requests, but that the sheer volume of pages and the number of necessary redactions have complicated the process.
+The Justice Department has said that is is complying with the document requests, but the sheer volume of pages and number of necessary redactions have complicated the process.
 Last week, Mr. Gowdy and Mr. Goodlatte said they reached an agreement with the Justice Department over document production.

 Mr. Rosenstein defended the Justice Department’s efforts to give Congress those documents.